waker-he/cs-learning-notes/cpp/effective-modern-c++/effective-modern-cpp.md

 - noexcept functions are more optimizable
     - reduce exception handling overhead
         - do not need to handle stack unwinding and destruction of objects in the inverse order they are constructed
-    - allow inline expansion
+    - makes inline expansion less expensive (less code generation)
 - noexcept is part of the interface and caller can depend on it
 - dtor is noexcept by default

 ## item 15: constexpr
-- `constexpr` give a function a feature: when it is called with compile-time constants, it will be executed during compile-time
+- `constexpr` give a function a feature: when it is called with compile-time constants and in constant expression context, it will be executed during compile-time
 - `constexpr` is part of a function interface

 ## item 15.5: overloading and overriding